a1xd/rawaccel/grapher/ReadMe/Guide.md

 Run "uninstaller.exe" in the release directory to uninstall the driver.
 Restart for the uninstallation to take effect.

+Run "grapher.exe" when the driver is installed in order to run the Raw Accel GUI.

 ## Philosophy
 The Raw Accel driver and GUI's workings and exposed parameters are based on our understanding of mouse acceleration.
 Our understanding includes the concepts of "gain", "whole vs by component", and "anisotropy."
 For clarity, we will outline this understanding here.
 Those uninterested can skip to Features below.